ekernf01/HEART_choosing_stat_methods/course content/2_prob_stat_intro.md

 ## Probability theory

 The class is about statistics.
-This lecture is about probability.
+This session is about probability.
 They are not the same, but they are related.

 **Probability theory** is a branch of mathematics that precisely describes random processes.
 It initially centered around gambling, but by the early 1900's, it took hold in science, and it was growing in response to questions in genetics, physics, and financial economics.
 Here's a classic probability problem. *Suppose a stock price changes by 0.1% every hour, going up with 51% probability and down with 49% probability.
 What is the chance it will exceed a 3% increase some time in the first 30 days?*